henryadebayo/Nancee/README.md

 Details on how to use the app:
 #HOW TO CREATE AN ACCOUNT OR SIGN-IN AN EXISTING ACCOUNT
-On app start up after the splash screen user can create accounnt or login existing account by clicking on the Get started button to create account and Already have an account to login existing account.
+On app start up after the splash screen user can create accounnt or login existing account by clicking on the Get started button to create account(input random name and email address as no name and email address are been stored) and Already have an account to login existing account.

 #HOW MAKE TRANSFER
 On the home screen click on the transfer widget, on tansfer bottom modal sheet load up enter account number and